 A designer’s best defence against patronizing youngsters is to get some kids to comment on the design in the planning stage, because there’s a difference between remembering what it was like to be a kid and being a kid.
-This distinction operates on a number of levels in a design, ranging from the stylistic preferences2 discussed on Jacob Nielson’s usability website to the emerging behaviors brought on by widespread generational changes to Internet use3.
+This distinction operates on a number of levels in a design, ranging from the stylistic preferences discussed on Jacob Nielsen’s usability website to the emerging behaviors brought on by widespread generational changes to Internet use.

 Parents and children look for safe, reputable, secure websites where content is actively moderated and support is on hand.
 Parents in particular will appreciate a certain amount of hand-holding in the form of accessible tutorials and walkthroughs.
 One of the most successful websites in recent years to build trust also happens to be one of the most controversial.

-A recent report16 (PDF) from PlayScience4717 proposes that the blend of interactive content and community features found on websites such as Stardoll is particularly effective on websites aimed at girls.
+A recent report (PDF) from PlayScience proposes that the blend of interactive content and community features found on websites such as Stardoll is particularly effective on websites aimed at girls.
 The research depicts boys as being more focused on games, while girls switch between many different social and interactive activities.

 At present there tends to be a divide between website-specific award and ranking schemes on the one hand and aggregated personal content on social networks on the other.
 A kid’s badges, high scores, avatars and items are generally specific to a website, while their photos, chats, links and music live on a social networking platform.